CS-PCC/.github/ta_certs/README.md

+# Teaching Assistant Certificates

-## There are certifications for teaching assistant (TA), if you have any concerns, do not hesitate to reach out to me at swang03@pasadena.edu
+There are certifications for teaching assistant (TA), if you have any concerns, do not hesitate to reach out to me at swang03@pasadena.edu